Dennmak/Dennmak.github.io/_posts/2025-02-27-Text-Input-Settings.md

 ## Custom Theme - True Customization

 We have come to the exciting part, are you ready?
-With a custom theme, you're able to fine-tune and pick what colors you want from a swatch.
+With a custom theme, you're able to fine-tune and pick what colors you want from a palette.
 This allows you to manually pick what you want and to create a truly unique outcome.
 Let's get started!

 1.)
 Press the **+** on the custom theme box to access the custom theme menu.